Background pattern

 • Hair loss

-• An abnormal sensation of the skin, such as numbness, tingling, stinging, or burning (paresthesia).
+• An abnormal sensation of the skin, such as numbness, tingling, pinching, or burning of the skin (paresthesia).

-Side effects can occur not only in the treated area, but also in completely different areas of the body, which occurs if the active ingredient passes through the skin into the body.
+Side effects can occur not only in the treated area but also in completely different areas of the body, which occurs if the active ingredient passes into the body through the skin.

-This, for example, can increase eye pressure (glaucoma) or could cause a condition characterized by a rounded face, accumulation of fat, hump, delayed healing, psychiatric symptoms, etc. (Cushing's syndrome); increased intracranial pressure, increased blood pressure, fluid retention (edema), decreased potassium levels in the blood, osteoporosis, thyroid dysfunction (hyperthyroidism), increased cholesterol and triglycerides, increased blood sugar and urine levels (hyperglycemia and glucosuria), gastric ulcers, cataracts, and blurred vision, frequency unknown (cannot be estimated from available data).
+This, for example, can increase the pressure in the eye (glaucoma) or could produce a condition characterized by a rounded face, fat accumulation, hump, delayed healing, psychiatric symptoms, etc. (Cushing's syndrome); increased intracranial pressure, increased blood pressure, fluid retention (edema), decreased potassium levels in the blood, osteoporosis, thyroid disorders (hyperthyroidism), increased cholesterol and triglycerides, increased blood sugar and urine levels (hyperglycemia and glucosuria), gastric ulcer, cataracts, and blurred vision with unknown frequency (cannot be estimated from available data).

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is possible side effects that do not appear in this leaflet.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use. www.notificaRAM.es.
+If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
+You can also report them directly through the Spanish Medicines and Health Products Agency's website. www.notificaRAM.es.

 Store below 30°C.

-Do not use Diproderm 0.5 mg/g ointment after the expiration date that appears on the packaging after CAD.
+Do not use Diproderm 0.5 mg/g Ointment after the expiration date stated on the packaging after EXP.
 The expiration date is the last day of the month indicated.
-Use within 3 months following opening.
+Use within 3 months after opening.

 • The active ingredient is betamethasone (dipropionate).